SwissDataScienceCenter/renku/docs/user/interactive_stopping_and_saving.rst

 If you know you're not going to be actively working on your project, it's good manners to :ref:`save your work<saving>` and stop the interactive environment, so that you can release the resources you were consuming.
-You can do this from the Environments tab on the Renkulab UI.
+You can do this from the Environments tab on the RenkuLab UI.

 Sometimes an environment will get stuck pending launch (e.g. because you requested GPUs and they are not yet available).
 In this case you can view the status and